gatherworkshops/digital-information/_courses/web-data-with-sqlite/user-login.md

       ## Authenticate the user

-      Sign in the user with the username and password they entered in the form.
+      When the user signs in, we need to process the username and password they entered in the form.

   - content: |